RBGeorgiev/javascript-practice/time-converter/README.md

 # Time converter/calculator
+If you'd like you can try it out here: https://01q1r.codesandbox.io/

-Simple time calculator.
-Mostly used as practice for tabs and forms.
+Simple time converter/calculator.
+Created mostly as practice for using tabs and forms.

-- [x] Time to Decimal
-- [x] Decimal to Time
-- [x] Minutes to Hours and Minutes
-- [x] Time Units Converter